PhD Student Handbook

 Research Integrity and Responsible Conduct of Science

-All research involving human subjects and/or materials of human origins must be reviewed and approved prior to initiating any research.
+All research involving human subjects and/or materials of human origins must be reviewed and approved before initiating any research.
 Refer to the Research Compliance website for forms and guidance.

 Pre-award and Compliance System (PACS) is an integrated, electronic system used by the University for research protocol preparation, submission, review and approval (Human Subjects Review and Approval).
 Students must use the PACS system to submit for Human Subjects Review and Approval of their dissertation study.
 Data cannot be collected without approval from the student's committee and Binghamton University's Institutional Review Board.